-Dibyajyoti makes his home with his father and his mother.
-Carrying water, helping in the kitchen and cleaning are his household duties.
+Dibyajyoti lives with his father and his mother.
+At home, duties include carrying water, helping in the kitchen and cleaning.
 His father is sometimes employed as a laborer and his mother maintains the home.

 Dibyajyoti lives on the plains of Chapaguri, home to approximately 2,000 residents.
 Typical houses are constructed of wood floors, mud walls and tin or thatched roofs.
 The primary ethnic groups are Bodo's, Rajbongshis, Assameese, Bihari, Bengalis and Muslims.
 The most commonly spoken languages are Assameese, Bengali and Hindi.